t2solve/opencvExampleInversHomopgrahyOnFlatSurface/Readme.md

 Afterwars I retried the inverse homography on one of the calibration pictures to get real world distance measurements.
 The chessboard I used had 25mm x 25mm squares.
-We do have mean projection error of 0.10 mm for 28 checked distances, which the code shows.
+We do have mean projection error of 0.10 mm for 28 checked distances, which the code projectAndCalc.cpp is calculating.

 There could might be a better option for the corner detection using lib: https://github.com/DIPlib/diplib

-This example is based on a really good discussed example https://stackoverflow.com/questions/44104633/transforming-2d-image-coordinates-to-3d-world-coordinates-with-z-0 https://github.com/rodolfoap/OpenCV-2Dto3D
+This example is based on a really good discussed example: https://stackoverflow.com/questions/44104633/transforming-2d-image-coordinates-to-3d-world-coordinates-with-z-0 https://github.com/rodolfoap/OpenCV-2Dto3D